diegopalencia-research/callcenter-analytics/README.md

 ---

-A business intelligence dashboard built around the exact KPIs that call center operations teams track daily — AHT, CSAT, abandon rate, FCR — with a predictive layer that forecasts performance before problems escalate.
+A business intelligence dashboard built around the exact KPIs that call center operations teams track daily (AHT, CSAT, abandon rate, FCR) with a predictive layer that forecasts performance before problems escalate.

 Built with Python, scikit-learn, and Streamlit.
 Deployed on Streamlit Cloud.